9.4. Class Development

 Time: 00:05:35 | Download: Large, Large (CC), Small | Streaming, Streaming (CC) | Slides (PDF)

 Software developers refine classes during the design phase.
 They may discard unneeded classes or add classes they didn't find in the problem, but a computer program does.
 They may also discard, add, or update operations during the design phase.
-Changes made during analysis and design are inexpensive - you change some UML diagrams and maybe some documentation - compared to changes made after programming or deployment.
+Changes made during analysis and design are relatively inexpensive - you change some UML diagrams and perhaps some documentation - compared to changes made after programming or deployment.

 In subsequent courses, you will formally study some of the more common software development processes.
 Here, we take a more informal approach focused more closely on individual classes than complete software systems.